overview/overview-js-tokenizer/README.md

 Usage
 -----

+You may need to install a prerequisite: `apt-get install libicu-dev` or `dnf install libicu-devel`.
+(Node itself depends on ICU; you just need the development headers.)

-First, add it to your project: `npm install --save overview-js-tokenizer`
+Then add overview-js-tokenizer to your project:
+`npm install --save overview-js-tokenizer`

 Next, use it.
 It turns a String input into an Array of String tokens: